TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_null.md

 This is a bootloader which does SOC initializations and put all the cores in WFI.
 This example is what is referred to as the SOC initialization binary in \ref EVM_FLASH_SOC_INIT.
 The SBL NULL does not load any images on the cores.
 For more information on how this example is being used, refer \ref EVM_FLASH_SOC_INIT

+\cond SOC_AM62X || SOC_AM62AX
+\note DDR inline ECC is enabled in the sysconfig from 0x8000000 to 0x80060000 address region.
+You can disable ECC or modify the ECC address regions in the sysconfig if required.
+\endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_SBL_NULL_COMBOS}

 \cond SOC_AM64X